millerdev/WorQ/readme.txt

 -------------------------------------------------------------------------------

 TODO
-- Fix TODO items in procpool
+- Fix TODO items in worq.pool.process
 - Include task name in repr of DeferredResult
-- Pass TaskStatus objects through result queue (avoid extra status key)

 - Improve task serialization for fast option and task_id access (avoid unpickle of parameters, etc.)
 - Come up with a name for the worker pool coordinator process.
+- Call taskset with no args uses identity task that simply returns it's first arg
+- DeferredResult.wait should continue waiting if its value is a DeferredResult
+    - DeferredResult should be picklable
+- ?Add dependent task to a DeferredResult (value of deferred is passed to dependent)
 - Reload worker pool config on HUP
 - Task monitoring (must be optional)
     - update result heartbeat periodically